Walking the Way: A Vinotok Pilgrimage

 Balance & Reciprocity

 Vinotok Altars, generously sponsored by local businesses, have been popping up on Elk Avenue for several years.
-This year, the Vinotok Altars are constructed to represent the archetypes of our principle characters such as the Harvest Mother, Green Man, Sir Hapless the Knight and the Earth Dragon (and more!).
-While some will remain on Elk, others will migrate to our Wastelands, those places scarred by our mining history in need of healing.
+They are constructed to represent the archetypes of our principle characters such as the Harvest Mother, Green Man, Sir Hapless the Knight and the Earth Dragon (and more!).
+While some appear on Elk Avenue, others migrate to our Wastelands, those places scarred by our mining history in need of healing.

-Download the Altar Map below.
-Then grab your sense of discovery and strike out on your own on a Vinotok Pilgrimage to visit all the altars and archetypes.
+Once the altars are installed, you’ll be able to visit them and strike out on your own Vinotok Pilgrimage to visit all the altars and archetypes.
 Each will have mythology, information and poetry about that particular archetype, and then each will also offer a gift.
 It might be a journaling prompt or instructions on constructing a Beckoning Prayer Flag for the Fire Circle.
 One might direct you to a Grump & Gratitude form to access for writing down your Grumps and leaving at the Fire Circle, another will provide materials and direction on beginning a head wreath.

 In the spirit of balance and reciprocity, you will be asked to leave a blessing, sentiment of gratitude and appreciation, offering of healing, or pardon request to the land where that altar exists.
 Examples of offerings might be a bundle of herbs from your garden, or a special rock, feather or other found object.
 In making the entire Vinotok Pilgrimage you will collect all the base materials and instructions for celebrating the whole week, as well as a growing knowledge of the mythology underlying the foundational archetypes and practices of the celebrations.
 Ideally, disconnect from technology and bring a journal and pen to take notes on what you discover at the altars.
 You may also, of course, take a photo to capture the information.

-Please leave objects you don’t mind departing from permanently.
-All gifted objects will be collected on Saturday, September 19 in the morning to be disposed of in an honorable way.
-Altars themselves will be deconstructed Sunday, September 20.
-If you do not want your gifted object released back into the earth, you must collect it before this time.
+* Please leave objects you don’t mind departing from permanently.
+All gifted objects will be collected after Vinotok and disposed of in an honorable way.
+If you do not want your gifted object released back into the earth, you must collect it before we do.